cmadland/Digital-Inquiry-Lab/README.md

 * encouraging connections and interactions outside the system
 * sharing new knowledge with 'the public'
 * building connections between ideas in different courses or disciplines
+* supporting renewable assignments

+It is these limitations that have me thinking about a broader concept of a digital learning environment at TWU.
+When we get locked into thinking about digital technologies as one-size-fits-all, we end up with one-size-fits-none.

+##### What is Digital Pedagogy?